| java.lang.Object | |

 enqueueing additional images may stall until at least one image has been released.

-Until valid image data is rendered into this Surface
+Until valid image data is rendered into this Surface, the

 can be producing data into this Surface at the same time, although the